Shimmy, Shimmy Soda Pop: Develop Your Own Soda Pop Recipe

 |Areas of Science||

 |Material Availability||You will need to purchase citric acid at a specialty store or online.
 See the Materials and Equipment list for details.|

 |Cost||Low ($20 - $50)|

 AbstractCarbonated bevarages are quite popular in the United States (despite the health risks of drinking too much of the sugary ones).
-Many people love them their their bubbly, fizzy flavors.
+Many people love their bubbly, fizzy flavors.
 But how do the bubbles, fizz, and taste get into the water?
 In this cooking and food science project, you will work with baking soda, citric acid, and sweetener to create a your own soda pop.
 Once you develop your recipe, try it out on your friends and family.
 Who knows?
 You might create the next soda pop sensation!

 To determine a ratio of baking soda, citric acid, and sweetener that makes an enjoyable soda pop.

 Cite This PageGeneral citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.

 A nice way to spend a warm and lazy Saturday afternoon is to go to your local park and have a picnic.
 What kinds of things would you take on your picnic?
 Potato salad?
 Sandwiches?
 Barbecued chicken?
 Despite the health risks associated with drinking too many sugary drinks, many people enjoy carbonated drinks like soda pop.
 The average American drinks 50 gallons of soda pop a year!
 (Public Health Advocacy, 2009).
 But what is soda pop and is it easy to make?